Ilesanmi-Lekan/Ilesanmi-Lekan/README.md

+## Welcome!
-## Hi there 👋.
-I am a professional Data Analyst skilled in Excel, PowerBi and SQL.
+I am a professional Data Analyst skilled in Excel, PowerBI and SQL.
 Passionate about turning data into actionable and interactive insights. 📧 Ilesanmilekan03@gmail.com

 <!--
 **Ilesanmi-Lekan/Ilesanmi-Lekan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.